 Serving transitional kindergarten or kindergarten pupils shall maintain a pupil-to-staff member ratio of no more than 10 to 1.
 (EC Section 46120[b][2][D]).
 Please address the proposed schedule and plan for recruiting and preparing staff to work in the program, including supporting them to understand how to work with younger children.
-How will the lower pupil-to-staff ratio be maintained?
-How will the curriculum and program be developmentally-informed to address this younger age group?
+How will the

-All program managers, team leaders, instructional aides, and support staff working with young children who are TK-K age will receive rigorous and ongoing training from their community-based organizations, internal SCUSD Youth Development Specialists, Child Development Specialists and SEL Training Specialists.
-Trainings from these various groups will be inclusive of, but not limited to, topics areas such as: child development theories, classroom management for TK-K, language dynamics for TK-K and English Language Learners, differentiated instruction strategies for common core with specific regard to Kinder age, positive behavior intervention strategies, culturally empowering and culturally responsive engagement and age appropriate physical activities that focus on fine motor skill development and overall health.
-At the beginning of the school year, these trainings will occur monthly with SCUSD.
-In addition, before each summer, Team Leaders and Program Managers receive comprehensive training to adapt to longer times of service.
-Lower pupil-to-staff ratios will be maintained through increased hiring practices in partnership with community-based organizations and higher education institutions that focus on the recruitment of young adults interested in the field of youth development.
-Contractual agreements will be made with community-based organizations to increase funding to allow for more hires to address the need for lower ratios in the classroom.
-The curriculum and activities will be developed in conjunction with multiple SCUSD departments such as Child Development, Multilingual Literacy, mathematics, physical education, social science and sciences.
-Curriculum Specialists in each of these fields will be able to offer out recommendations that address both CDE grade specific standards for TK and K learners in combination with most updated Common Core-specific standards for each grade level.
+All program managers, team leaders, instructional aides, and support staff working with young children who are TK-K age receive rigorous and ongoing training from their community-based organizations, internal SCUSD Youth Development Specialists, Child Development Specialists and SEL Training Specialists.
+Trainings from these various groups are inclusive of, but not limited to, topics areas such as: child development theories, classroom management for TK-K, language dynamics for TK-K and English Language Learners, differentiated instruction strategies for common core with specific regard to Kinder age, positive behavior intervention strategies, culturally empowering and culturally responsive engagement and age appropriate physical activities that focus on fine motor skill development and overall health.
+At the beginning of the school year, these trainings occur monthly with SCUSD.
+In addition, before each summer.
+Team Leaders and Program Managers receive comprehensive training to adapt to longer times of service.
+Lower pupil-to-staff ratios are maintained through increased hiring practices in partnership with community-based organizations and higher education institutions that focus on the recruitment of young adults interested in the field of youth development.
+Contractual agreements are made with community-based organizations to increase funding to allow for more hires to address the need for lower ratios in the classroom.
+The curriculum and activities are developed in conjunction with multiple SCUSD departments such as Child Development, Multilingual Literacy, mathematics, physical education, social science and sciences.
+Curriculum Specialists in each of these fields are able to offer out recommendations that address both CDE grade specific standards for TK and K learners in combination with most updated Common Core-specific standards for each grade level.
 In addition to these curriculum supports, community-based organizations have the opportunity to seek out other curriculum providers in the local or national community that focus on TK-K programming that is in alignment with SCUSD's principles.

-To ensure the safety of younger students, YDSS will work with the school sites to serve TK and K students in their regular day classrooms.
-YDSS, Facilities, and Operations will assess the need for additional custodial services, which may result due to serving younger students in programming.
-The District will work with the provider agencies to hire TK and K staff with a minimum of six ECE (Early Childhood Education) units.
-YDSS will recruit from District's certificated and classified staff for extended hours so that we can maintain lower student-to-staff ratios.
+To ensure the safety of younger students, YDSS works with the school sites to serve TK and K students in their regular day classrooms.
+YDSS, Facilities, and Operations assess the need for additional custodial services, which may result due to serving younger students in programming.
+The District works with the provider agencies to hire TK and K staff with a minimum of six ECE (Early Childhood Education) units.
+YDSS recruits from District's certificated and classified staff for extended hours so that we can maintain lower student-to-staff ratios.